Frequently Asked Questions

 How can Somatic Experiencing therapy address chronic feelings of shame?

-Chronic shame is an emotion often associated with feelings of inadequacy, worthlessness, and self-judgment.
-Chronic shame is often linked to past traumatic experiences including adult and childhood PTSD or from disruptions in attachment.
-Shame can also result from being a part of a marginalized group and a damaged sense of belonging.
-Somatic Experiencing techniques can help address and release these feelings from the body creating less of an impact on emotional well-being.
+Chronic shame is often associated with feelings of inadequacy, worthlessness, and self-judgment.
+In many cases chronic shame is linked to past traumatic experiences including adult and childhood PTSD or from disruptions in attachment.
+Shame can result from any experience that damages a person’s sense of belonging.
+Somatic Experiencing techniques can help address and release these feelings from the body, making room for deeper self-acceptance.
 Learn more about how Somatic Experiencing can help with chronic feelings of shame.

 Can Somatic Experiencing help address job burnout for those in the helping professions?

 People who work in the helping professions, such as therapists, doctors, nurses, teachers, caregivers and social workers often experience burnout due to the nature of their jobs.
-This job burnout can often have a negative effect on the body and mind.
-Somatic Experiencing therapy techniques can help address these negative symptoms by strengthening and developing places of resilience within the body to manage the stress.
+This job burnout can deeply affect the body and mind.
+Somatic Experiencing therapy techniques address this by strengthening and developing places of resilience within the body to manage the stress and opening space in worn out hearts and minds to reassess and set boundaries where necessary.
 Learn more about how Somatic Experiencing can help those with job burnout.